-The Unmarried Partner Visa UK comes within the Family Visa category, which applies to unmarried couples, as well as other relatives such as a spouse, civil partner, children and parents.
+The unmarried partner visa falls within the UK’s family visa category, which applies to unmarried couples, as well as other relatives such as a spouse, civil partner, children and parents.

-- a person who is present and settled in the UK, with indefinite leave to remain; or
+- a person who is present and settled in the UK, with indefinite leave to remain or EU settled status; or

 - a person in the UK with refugee status or humanitarian protection.